britive/terraform-provider-britive/docs/data-sources/identity_provider.md

 # britive_identity_provider Data Source

-Gets information about the identity provider.
+Use this data source to retrieve the identity provider information.

 ## Example Usage